 One of the most celebrated names of British wrestling is that of the de Relwyskow family.
 Barry Douglas is well remembered as a fine heavyweight, his father Douglas as a respected referee, and George de Relwyskow Junior as a pre war wrestler and one of the major post war wrestling promoters.

-We must delve back one further generation, to George and Douglas's father, and trace the origins of the family's influence on British wrestling.
+We must delve back one further generation, to George and Douglas's father, to trace the origins of the family's influence on British wrestling.
 We find with George de Relwyskow Senior one of the finest exponents of freestyle wrestling; a double medal winner at the 1908 Olympic Games.

 Whilst a student in London, learning his trade as an artist and designer, George took up wrestling as a hobby for the purpose of keeping himself fit.